dustywhite7/Econ8310/SlidesCode/10 - Transformers.md

 $$\alpha(q, k_i) = softmax(a(q, k_i)) = \frac{exp(q^\intercal k_i/\sqrt{d})}{\sum_j exp(q^\intercal k_j/\sqrt{d})}$$

-In English, we provide the input that our weights indicate is most applicable across our set of inputs as the relevant feature for our model to leverage at any particular point
+In English, we provide the output that our weights indicate is most applicable across our set of inputs as the relevant feature for our model to leverage at any particular point

 ---